Paschalis Tountouris

-Paschalis Tountouris (born 25 April 1978) is a very influential International football agent and politician of Greek nationality.
-He is registered in multiple Football Federations.
-Tountouris is the owner of Prosport, an international agency which was founded in 2004 and successfully concluded over 300 football transfers around the world.
-Tountouris represents a number of well known players and coaches including former Greek Captain Giorgos Karagounis, Greek Internationals Konstantinos Tsimikas, Dimitris Kolovos, Fiorin Durmishaj, upcoming stars Marios Vrousai and Anastasios Chatzigiovanis, South African stars Andile Jali and Bernard Parker, Zimbabwean Captain Knowledge Musona, manager Giannis Anastasiou and others.
+Paschalis Tountouris (born 25 April 1978) is known as the most successful FIFA agent in Greece.
+Tountouris is the owner of Prosport, voted as Agency of the Year in Greece in 2021, 2022, and 2023.
+Founded in 2004 and successfully concluded over 300 football transfers around the world.
+Tountouris represents a number of well known players and coaches including former Greek Captain Giorgos Karagounis, Greek Internationals Konstantinos Tsimikas, Anastasios Douvikas, Dimitrios Kourbelis, Anastasios Chatzigiovanis upcoming stars Konstantinos Koulierakis and Sotiris Alexandropoulos, South African stars Andile Jali and Bernard Parker, Zimbabwean Captain Knowledge Musona, manager Giannis Anastasiou and others.

 Early career

 Tountouris began his career as the Sports Director of Aris Thessaloniki F.C. and later as the Head of World Football Division of Prosport International, the largest agency in Africa which is run by infamous South African agent Mike Makaab.

 During his involvement with African football he successfully transferred to Europe several International stars including Knowledge Musona, Jabu Pule, Collins Mbesuma, Bernard Parker, Nasief Morris, Jonathan Mensah and more.